Consistency of semi-supervised learning, stochastic tug-of-war games, and the p-Laplacian

 In other words, there should be some degree of correlation between the labels of vertices and their nearby neighbors in the graph topology.
 Otherwise graph-based learning is not useful and would not be expected to yield better results than fully supervised learning that ignores the graph structure.
 In this section, we present results for two different types of graph structures.
 In Section \ref{sec:e-graph} we present results for geometric graphs, where the vertices are sampled from a Euclidean domain and nearby points are connected by edges.
 In this case we assume that $g$ has some degree of regularity with respect to the underlying Euclidean geometry.
-In Section \ref{sec:stochasticblockmodels} we present results for classification on stochastic block model graphs, where there is no underlying geometry.
-In this case the label function is concentrated on the blocks, and only changes between blocks where there are relatively few edges.
+In Section \ref{sec:stochasticblockmodels} we present results for classification on stochastic block model graphs, where there is no \red continuous geometric structure (SBM graphs can be thought of as having a discrete geometric structure, but this is not directly related to continuous PDEs). \nc In this case the label function is concentrated on the blocks, and only changes between blocks where there are relatively few edges.